MithrilJS/ospec/README.md

 })
 ```

-Alternativly you can return a promise or even use an async function in tests:
+Alternatively you can return a promise or even use an async function in tests:

 ```javascript
 o("promise test", function() {